r-pufky/docs/source/networking/ubiquiti/example-vlan-network/edgerouter-vlan.rst

 Confirm Management Network Working
 **********************************
 * Connect laptop to *eth0*.
-* Laptop should pull a :term:`management VLAN` network address, with the gateway *10.1.1.1*.
+* Laptop should pull a :term:`Management VLAN` network address, with the gateway *10.1.1.1*.
 This means untagged traffic is being properly assigned to the management network.